-On 23 March 2021, the UK marked one year since the first coronavirus lockdown announcement.
+It has been more than a year since the UK marked the first coronavirus lockdown announcement.
 To this day, the coronavirus situation is constantly changing around the globe, so many individuals and businesses impacted by COVID-19 are looking to insurance to help them through this difficult period.

 What do you need to know about COVID-19 and insurance?